HekarNizarki/Online-CodeBase/README.md

-# Python Code Snippets Repositor
+# Python Code Snippets Repository

 This repository contains a collection of Python code snippets, each solving a specific algorithmic or data structure problem.
 The code snippets are organized as individual Python files, each named after the problem it addresses (e.g., `3Sum.py`, `Add_Digits.py`).